ayoo2452/DH110/Assignment 1/README.md

 - Unlike the other interface I critiqued in this assignment, there are minimal actions that users can take when navigating the [211LA.org](http://211LA.org) website.
 Again, this is largely because the users do not have information to input, as 211LA.org is mainly a database meant to be searched within, rather than manipulated or added to.
 - With this in mind, there are not really many areas where this site needs to improve in terms of error prevention.
 Given the relatively clear layout of the navigation bar and the ability to go back and forth between objects, there is sufficient design in place to guide users in the case of accidentally shifting between pages.

+### 2.6: Recognition Rather Than Recall<a id='2.6'></a>

+**Severity rating: 1**

+- [211LA.org](http://211LA.org) effectively uses recognition, rather than recall, by not only providing common categories to search resources by, but also providing icons.
+- By providing categories, the site allows users to browse easily— especially for first time users who many not be aware of the existing kinds of services/resources available.
+Taking this a step further, the icons help users further clarify what to expect upon clicking on the icon.

 ### 2.7: Flexibility and Efficiency of Use<a id='2.7'></a>

 **Severity rating: 2**